I enjoy reading the news but it can be stressful to see the stock market go up and down. Well, only when it goes down. The up days are nice. 🙂

 With the recent gains, your asset allocation is probably out of its initial allocations.
 Experts recommend you rebalance your gains at least once a year but there’s nothing to say you can’t do it more often.

 The idea behind rebalancing is that your assets will move at different rates and sometimes in different directions.
-If you want 80/20 stock/bond mix, the gains in the market may now have you at 85/15.
-Your goal is to keep your asset allocation in roughly the same percentages so you'll want to move that 5% from stocks to bonds.
+If you want an 80/20 stock/bond mix, the gains in the market may now have you at 85/15.
+Your goal is to keep your asset allocation in roughly the same percentages so you’ll want to move that 5% from stocks to bonds.

 Remember, you aren’t selling stocks because you think they’re overpriced and holding cash is not the goal.
 You’re simply shifting them to bonds because that’s your plan.